lsst-sqre/nublado1/README.md

   `{{FIREFLY_ADMIN_PASSWORD}}`.

-* Create the service and then the deployment with `kubectl create -f` against the appropriate YAML files..
+* Create the service and then the deployment with `kubectl create -f` against the appropriate YAML files.
 Firefly will automatically be available at `/firefly` with the included nginx configuration.

 ### Prepuller [optional]